Hangman

 What happens after the figure is complete?

-Game over, you see your final score and the questions you missed.
-Restart costs nothing.
-The wrong-answer list doubles as a focused mini study plan for your next session.
+Game over.
+You see your final score and the questions you missed.
+Restarting costs nothing, and the wrong-answer list works as a quick study plan for the next session.

 Is Hangman good for younger students?

 Very.
-The format is age-agnostic, the rules are universally known, and the question difficulty scales with whatever you upload.
-Elementary teachers use it more than any of the more complex StudyQuest games.
+The format works at any age, the rules are universally known, and the question difficulty scales with whatever you upload.
+Elementary teachers reach for it more than the more complex StudyQuest games.